 Short answer – yes!
 It’s one of the easiest cakes I know how to make.
 Why?
 Because it’s only one bowl, and requires a few simple ingredients that are all found in supermarket shelves!

-What ingredients go in this sour cream cake?
+What ingredients go in this cake?

 As mentioned before, the beauty of this cake is that it is SO simple!
 All you need is;